 The Kluger takes on city driving impressively with its responsive handling.
 The Kluger offers three driving modes – ECO, NORMAL and SPORT.
 Plus, the hybrid version also comes equipped with a ‘Trail’ mode if you are looking to enjoy some light off-roading.
 Powered by a 2.5 litre petrol engine paired with a hybrid powertrain, the Kluger’s fuel efficiency is remarkable for a car of its size, sitting right around the 5.6/100km mark.

-You might be wondering what the Toyota Yaris hybrid is doing this far into our list of the top 10 hybrids.
 At $32,200, the ZR-spec Yaris hybrid is priced scarily close to the Corolla hybrid.
 So what are you getting in this smaller, city-dwelling cousin to the Corolla?
-How about 16-inch alloy wheels, LED head and taillights, and a blacked-out grill?
+How about 16-inch alloy wheels, LED head and tail lights, and a blacked-out grill?
 And that’s just the outside.
 Under the bonnet, the hybrid Yaris sports a 67kW petrol engine ably supported by an electric motor combo powering the front wheels, capable of producing 59kW.
 Combined, Toyota claims this setup produces 85kW.
 Which is bang on for what this car is meant to be: a small and sporty city runabout.

 Handling-wise, the car feels nimble and controlled.
 But when it’s time to overtake or power up a steep incline you will notice the bottom end lacks some torque.
 There are some prices that need to be paid for owning such a fuel-sipping new car after all.

-Now that we are getting close to finding out what is the best hybrid vehicle in Australia, it’s time to step it up in class.
-And the Volvo XC40 is all class.
+The Volvo XC40 is all-class.
 Recent winner of the Small Car of the Year Award, the XC40 Recharge sure has a lot going for it.
 For starters, it’s got a brawny 1.5L three-cylinder turbocharged petrol engine capable of punching out 132kW.
-Volvo have added to this a 10.7kWh battery set up as well as an electric motor that produces 60kW.
+Volvo has added to this a 10.7kWh battery set-up as well as an electric motor that produces 60kW.